 Yes, if the crossing would be in an unsafe place.
 This could be at a junction, a place where it would be difficult to be seen or a bus stop.

-The area must also have a minimum dimension of 4.8 metres by 2.6 metres within the curtilage of the property (with the longest length perpendicular to the highway).
+You must have a space of at least 4.8 metres by 2.6 metres within the boundary of your property (with the longest length at a 90 degree angle (perpendicular) to the highway).

 How long does it take for an application to go through?

-When we receive your completed application form together with all the requested information (and confirmation of planning permission if it is needed) you should allow 4 weeks for the application to go through.
-You then have 6 months to complete the work, after this the approval will lapse and you'll need to re apply.
-Standard construction details will be given if approved.
+When we receive your application form with all the requested information (including confirmation of planning permission if you need it) you should allow 4 weeks for the application to go through.
+You then have 6 months to complete the work.
+After this the approval will lapse and you'll need to re apply.
+If we approve your application we will give you standard construction details.

 Who is responsible for the pipes and cables buried underground?

-You are responsible for all costs associated with constructing the vehicular crossing.
+You are responsible for all costs associated with constructing the dropped kerb.
 If any of the pipes or cables need to be moved or lowered, you are also responsible for the extra cost.

 How will I know if the work is satisfactory?

-To make sure the work meets relevant specifications we carry out inspections, the cost of which are included in the fee.
-If, within 2 years, a fault occurs then the contractor is required to repair it.
+To make sure the work meets relevant specifications we carry out inspections - this cost is included in the fee.
+If a fault occurs within 2 years, the contractor is required to repair it.

-Please note construction of a dropped kerb outside your property does not give you any particular rights, except to drive across the footway to gain access to your property.
+A dropped kerb outside your property does not give you any particular rights, except to drive across the pavement to gain access to your property.
 The crossing is part of the public highway.

-Provided requests are received in good time, it may be possible to include the provision of a dropped kerb if and when we are undertaking highway reconstruction work outside your property.
+If we receive your request in good time, it may be possible to include a dropped kerb if we are doing highway reconstruction work outside your property.
 There will be small charge for this service.

 How to apply